Sign In / Sign Out

 William Glasgall, program and editorial director for Volker Alliance's State/Local Accountability and Improvement programs, will open the conference.
 A long-time business journalist and former managing editor at Bloomberg News, Volker will share Volker's perspective on public finance and how his team is a team that is addressing the recommendations from the State Budget Crisis Task Force.

 Kent Hiteshew, director of the Office of State and Local Finance at the U.S. Department of Treasury will be the keynote speaker.
 His office was established in response to requests for assistance from local jurisdictions facing fiscal and financial challenges.
 He will share observations on the role of the new office as well as new and upcoming federal activities to address local governments' continued rebound from the effects of the recession.

-This year, one panel will be devoted to sports and cultural amenities financing with guests including Paul Dolan, CEO of the Cleveland Indians, Jeffrey Patchen, president and CEO of the Indianapolis Children’s Museum, Simon Farbrother, recent past president of the International City/County Management Association and city manager of Edmonton, Canada, and Dr. Mark Rosentraub, director of the University of Michigan Center for Sports Management.
+Special topics panels will focus on the emerging uses of social impact bonds and smart city financing.
+One panel will be devoted to sports and cultural amenities financing with guests including Paul Dolan, CEO of the Cleveland Indians, Jeffrey Patchen, president and CEO of the Indianapolis Children’s Museum, Simon Farbrother, recent past president of the International City/County Management Association and city manager of Edmonton, Canada, and Dr. Mark Rosentraub, director of the University of Michigan

 Paul Dolan has been Chairman of the Board and Chief Executive Officer of the Cleveland Indians since 2010.
 He previously served as the Vice President and General Counsel with the Cleveland Indians.
 Prior to joining the Indians in 2002, he was associated with the law firm of Thrasher, Dinsmore & Dolan and served as a Partner since 1992.
 He has been a Director of The J. M. Smucker Company since April 2006.